sjbylo/aba/README.md

       - A pull secret can be downloaded from https://console.redhat.com/openshift/install/pull-secret
       - It's a good idea to make the file user read-only, e.g. `chmod 600 ~/.pull-secret.json`.
 - **DNS**
-   - Create the needed DNS A records, *for example* (use your domain!):
+   - Create the required DNS A records, *for example* (use your domain!):
       - OpenShift API: api.ocp1.example.com
         - points to a free IP in your private subnet.
       - OpenShift Ingress: *.apps.ocp1.example.com
         - points to a free IP in your private subnet.
         - Note: For Single Node OpenShift (SNO), the above records should point to a single IP address, used for the single OpenShift node.
       - Quay mirror registry: registry.example.com
-        - points to the IP address where you want to install Quay (e.g. your bastion) or to your existing registry.
+        - points to the IP address of the registry.
+This can be either the one you want installed or your existing registry.
 - **Registry**
    - If you are using an existing registry:
      - Copy your existing registry's credential files (pull secret and root CA) into the 'mirror/regcreds' directory, e.g.: